ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```

 Care must be taken as to which [JSON values](./json_README.md#json-value) are printed.
-Just because a value as an integer value does not mean that value should be printed
+Just because a value is an integer value does not mean that value should be printed
 under the `-t int` option.

 The `struct json_number` elements `is_floating` and `is_e_notation` need to be considered.